elastic/ecs/rfcs/text/0008-threat-intel.md

 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->

-1. Identified in Stage 1: There is a proposal to nest all IoC fields under `threat.ioc.*` instead of the current `threat.* structure.` This would make it consistent with taxonomy structure for `threat.tactic.*` and `threat.techinique.*`.
+1. Identified in Stage 1: There is a proposal to nest all indindicator fields under `threat.indicator.*` instead of the current `threat.* structure.` This would make it consistent with taxonomy structure for `threat.tactic.*` and `threat.techinique.*`.
- * Proposed resolution: Nest all IoC fields under `threat.ioc.*`
+ * Proposed resolution: Nest all indindicator fields under `threat.indicator.*`
 2. How to use `event.module`
  * Proposed resolution: pending
 3. How to best represent malware{name,family,type}.
-Current proposal is to use `threat.ioc.classification` to describe threat delivery (Hacktool etc.) and family name.
+Current proposal is to use `threat.indicator.classification` to describe threat delivery (Hacktool etc.) and family name.

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.